williamdemeo/logic-seminar-spring2018/PITCHME.md

 <li class="fragment"> We say <a style="color:#e7ad52">$x : \mathbb N$</a> is a **judgement** while
   <a style="color:green">$x \in \mathbb N$</a> is a **proposition**</li>
 </p>
-<li class="fragment"> We will revisit these ideas again and again, and they will become clearer once we gain some experience with Type Theory.</li>
+<li class="fragment"> These ideas become clearer and more natural once we gain some experience with Type Theory.</li>
 </ul>

 ---

-# Part 1: Constructive Math
+# Constructive Math

 ---
 <ul>